oneconcern/datamon/docs/proposals/diamond-design.md

    {split-id}
    ```
    This command is similar to `datamon bundle upload`, the only difference being the required `--diamond` flag.
-3. Backend model: in the vmetadata bucket the following paths will be created or overwritten.
+3. Backend model: in the vmetadata bucket, the following paths will be created or overwritten.
    ```
    /diamonds/{repo}/{diamond-id}/splits/{split-id}/split.yaml
    /diamonds/{repo}/{diamond-id}/splits/{split-id}/bundle-files-{index}.yaml
    ```
 4. The split ID is internal to datamon, and automatically generated with every `add` command.
    The user is normally not required to know about this ID.
-5. However, the user has the possibility to run again a split by explicitly recalling the same `{split-id}`.
+5. However, the user may run again a failed split by explicitly recalling the same `{split-id}`.
    This disables all conflict detection on files coming from that split.
 See more about conflicts [below](#handling-conflicts).
    ```
    datamon diamond add --repo {repo} --diamond {diamond-id} --split {split-id} --path {source}